-From its dozens of stunning golden beaches, to its range of theme parks and dinner shows, to whale watching and rainforest tours, the Gold Coast is an entertainment hub has it all for holidaymakers.
+From the stunning golden beaches and theme parks to whale watching and rainforest tours, the Gold Coast is an entertainment hub has it all for holidaymakers.
 Combine this with the region’s famously beautiful weather, and it’s safe to say the Gold Coast is known as Australia’s holiday playground for good reason.

 But with so much to see and do, how does a visitor decide the best activities to take part in?
 Here, we break down the Top 10 Things to Do on the Gold Coast.

 Location: Broadbeach, Gold Coast, QLD